R Code Snippets

 The last line lists the assignment of the data to the clusters.

-Density-based clustering with DBSCAN is implemented in the library fpc
+Density-based clustering with DBSCAN is implemented in the library fpc which needs installation first:

 library(fpc)